Ghana Bar Association

-The Ghana Bar Association (GBA) is a professional association of lawyers in Ghana, including what used to be called solicitors and barristers but are now called legal practitioners, as well as magistrates.

-By convention all lawyers admitted to practice in Ghana become automatic members of the association.
-The GBA has its roots in the Gold Coast Bar Association, the first president of which was Sierra Leonean lawyer Francis (Frans) Dove.
+The Ghana Bar Association (GBA) is a professional association of lawyers in Ghana, including what used to be called solicitors and barristers but they are now called legal practitioners, as well as magistrates.By convention, all lawyers admitted to practice in Ghana become automatic members of the association.
+The GBA has its roots in the Gold Coast Bar Association, of which the first president was Sierra Leonean lawyer Frans Dove.

+The Ghana Bar Association drew up its first formal constitution and code of ethics in 1958 and from then on, except for a few occasions when due to political reasons an annual conference has not been possible, the Bar Association holds a conference annually to take important decisions and to elect its officers who hold office for only one year but are eligible for re-election.
+The Ghana Bar Association considers that in this sense it is one of the most democratic institutions in Ghana.
+The Ghana Bar Association is made up of lawyers with good standing who are legally declared to practise law in Ghana.

+Etymology

+The term "bar" is said to mean "the whole body of lawyers, the legal profession", and comes ultimately from English custom.
+In the early 16th century, a railing divided the hall in the Inns of Court, with students occupying the body of the hall and readers or benchers on the other side.
+Students who officially became lawyers crossed the symbolic physical barrier and were "admitted to the bar".
+Later, this was popularly assumed to mean the wooden railing marking off the area around the judge's seat in a courtroom, where prisoners stood for arraignment and where a barrister stood to plead.
+In modern courtrooms, a railing may still be in place to enclose the space that is occupied by legal counsel as well as the criminal defendants and civil litigants who have business pending before the court.

 History and membership

-The British parliament established the Supreme Court of Judicature for the Gold Coast Colony in 1876, with a Chief Justice and no more than four Puisne Justices.

-John Mensah Sarbah was the first native of Ghana to be called to the bar by Lincoln's Inn in 1887.
+The British Parliament established the Supreme Court of Judicature for the Gold Coast Colony in 1876, with a Chief Justice and no more than four Puisne Justices.
+In 1887, John Mensah Sarbah became the first native of Ghana to be called to the bar by Lincoln's Inn.
 The legal system was based on that of England, in which solicitors provide legal advice and prepare legal documents, while barristers act as advocates in court.
-However, this division was not observed in practice in Ghana, and in 1960 an act abolished the distinction.
+However, this division was not observed in practice in Ghana and in 1960 an act abolished the distinction.
 Until the Ghana School of Law was established in 1958, all lawyers were trained abroad, almost always at the Inns of Court in England.
 As of 2011, there were about 2,500 practising lawyers, although not all had registered as members of the Bar Association.

 Even though the legal profession in The Gold Coast (now Ghana) can be traced to as far back as 1846, the Ghana Bar Association as a body had its first constitution in 1958.